JohanKlingstrom/JohanKlingstrom/README.md

 # Hey!
 I'm Johan 🌌

 I'm a frontend dev student at Hyper Island in Stockholm!
-(I'm also many other things, like an electronic musician and DJ, video game nerd, ramen enthusiast, friend of cats (so on and so forth)).
+I'm also many other things, like an electronic musician and DJ, video game nerd, ramen enthusiast and friend of cats.

 ## Some quick fun little notes about me;
 - Four years of professional experience editing esports data 🕹️